nisheed75/UdacityCarND/README.md

 ###### H-Channel - yellow lines that is between 175 and 255
 ![alt text][image1] ![alt text][image14]

-Since i look at each image with the following 7 leyers you cna see fom the oupt visuals that i have 7 layers of information to determine if the line I'm loking at is a shite or yellow line in my region of interest
+Since I look at each image with the following 7 layers, you can see from the ouput visuals that I have 7 layers of information to determine if the line I'm looking at is a shite or yellow line in my region of interest

 Here is the code that gets the binary image
 ```python